The Complete Guide to Planning a Wedding in Spain

 Legal Marriage Cost

-While it depends on how you go about accessing and providing the necessary documents for a legal wedding in Spain, you should expect to spend about 170 euros total, including the Apostille stamp to make it legal.
+While it depends on how you access and provide the necessary documents for a legal wedding in Spain, you should expect to spend about 170 euros total, including the Apostille stamp, to make it legal.

 Spain Wedding Planning Tips